For a better view on Central Bank of The Bahamas, Update Your Browser.

 CENTRAL BANK APPRENTICE PROGRAMME (CBAP)

-Central Bank Apprentice Programme (CBAP) is the entry-level point for talented university graduates seeking a fulfilling career in central banking, public policy or financial regulation.
-Successful candidates will prove themselves capable of progressive career advancement, focused on policy & research, regulation & supervision of financial institutions, financial analysis & investments, and information technology.
+Central Bank Apprentice Programme (CBAP) is the entry level point for talented university graduates seeking a fulfilling career in central banking, public policy or financial regulation.
+Successful candidates will prove themselves capable of progressive career advancement focused on policy & research,regulation & supervision of financial institutions, financial analysis & investments, and information technology.
 This programme exposes candidates to lucrative career opportunities in the public and private sectors, and is strong preparation for graduate level studies in a diverse set of professions in economics, finance, banking, public policy and law.

-OVERVIEW OF CENTRAL BANK APPRENTICE PROGRAMME (CBAP)
+OVERVIEW OF THE APPRENTICE PROGRAMME (CBAP)

-Annually, the Central Bank will select a small number of university graduates as Apprentice Professionals (APs), according to the average number of unfilled vacancies for entry-level recruits.
-APs will be required to work as a team on a number of key projects, in six-month rotations, through four selected departments.
-They will also be given technical assignments based on strategic work streams of the Departments to which they are rotated.
-These include the following:
+Annually, the Apprentice Programme selects a small number of university graduates, according to the average number of unfilled vacancies for entry-level recruits.
+APs are required to work as a team on a number of key projects in 6-month rotations though four selected departments.
+They are also be assigned technical assignments, based on the strategic work streams of the departments to which they are rotated.

 • Financial supervision and regulation